cseriildi/llvm-project/clang/lib/Tooling/Inclusions/Stdlib/PR.md

 This PR adds more symbol-header mappings that `clang-include-cleaner`, `clangd` and `clang-tidy` use to detect symbols that are used but not directly included ([following the include-what-you-use model](https://clangd.llvm.org/guides/include-cleaner)).

 * **Add mappings for missing POSIX symbols** that are currently not handled.
-These mappings are placed in new dedicated files to avoid mixing non-standard elements with the ISO C/C++ standard library mappings.
+These mappings are placed in new dedicated files to avoid mixing non-standard symbols with the ISO C/C++ standard library mappings.

-  * Addresses and **closes multiple open issues**, including:
+  * Addresses and **closes multiple open issues**:
     * Closes https://github.com/llvm/llvm-project/issues/64336 – `timeval`
     * Closes https://github.com/llvm/llvm-project/issues/76567 – `strsignal`
     * Closes https://github.com/llvm/llvm-project/issues/89844 & closes https://github.com/llvm/llvm-project/issues/120830 – `signal`
     * Closes https://github.com/llvm/llvm-project/issues/134818 – `errno`

-* **Update the existing generated mapping files** using [`gen_std.py`](https://github.com/llvm/llvm-project/blob/main/clang/tools/include-mapping/gen_std.py) and [this archive](https://en.cppreference.com/w/Cppreference%253AArchives.html).
+* **Update the existing generated mapping files** using [`gen_std.py`](https://github.com/llvm/llvm-project/blob/main/clang/tools/include-mapping/gen_std.py) and [the latest archive](https://en.cppreference.com/w/Cppreference%253AArchives.html).

 * Move symbols that were previously detected by the Python script but now not anymore to `*SpecialSymbolMap.inc`, as these mappings are still needed.